Jakob-Bach/Alternative-Feature-Selection/alfese_package/README.md

 }
 ```

-(is partially outdated regarding our current implementation, e.g., does not describe the heuristic search methods)
+(is partially outdated regarding our current implementation, e.g., does not describe the heuristic search methods
+and refers to an older version of the wrapper method)
 or [its (newer and longer) arXiv version](https://doi.org/10.48550/arXiv.2307.11607)

 ```